Up Your Game

 Want to improve your kitchen attack strategy?
 Cliff Pickleball recommends a specific drill: speed up, block, counter.

 Here's how it works: Start at the kitchen line with your opponent.
 Hit a dink, then speed up on the next ball.
 Your opponent blocks your speed-up (hits it back without attacking).
 Then you counter their block with another aggressive shot.
-This drill teaches you the rhythm of attacking, defending, and attacking again.

 The beauty of this drill is that it simulates real match situations.
 You're not just practicing your speed-up in isolation.
 You're practicing what happens after you speed up, which is where most players fall apart.
+Master this framework to develop faster hands in pickleball and you'll find the counter-attack portion of this drill comes naturally.

 Do this drill for 10 minutes a few times a week, and you'll notice a massive improvement in your kitchen attack strategy.
 You'll feel more confident speeding up, and you'll know how to handle the responses you get.
+Simple wall drills to take your pickleball skills to the next level can supplement this practice on days when you can't find a partner.

 Heads up: hundreds of thousands of pickleballers read our free newsletter.
 Subscribe here for cutting edge strategy, insider news, pro analysis, the latest product innovations and more.

-Why Players Rush Their Attacks
+Why Players Rush Their Kitchen Attacks

 Understanding why you rush is just as important as understanding how to attack properly.
 Most players rush because they're afraid.